mxagar/diffusion-examples/ddpm/blog_post.md

 <div style="height: 20px;"></div>
 <div align="center" style="border: 1px solid #e4f312ff; background-color: #fcd361b9; padding: 1em; border-radius: 6px;">
 <strong>
 Note that this section has a dedicated repository in which all the models and formulae are implemented: <a href="https://github.com/mxagar/diffusion-examples/tree/main/ddpm">github.com/mxagar/diffusion-examples/ddpm</a>.
+Some comments and examples from the implementation are provided in the last section.
 </strong>
 </div>
 <div style="height: 30px;"></div>